plone/training/docs/volto/styling.md

 ## Semantic UI

 For styling our website in Volto we use Semantic UI.
-Semantic UI uses LESS as the underlaying technology.
+Semantic UI uses LESS as the underlying technology.
 By default Volto uses the Pastanaga theme but any theme can be used.
 A theme has the following folder structure: